c0wsaysmoo/plane-tracker-rgb-pi/README.md

 # planefinal

 So changed the source of the weather since it was constantly off to Tomorrow.IO in order to do that had to make other adjustments.
 Now it'll only pull the current temp every 10 minutes, and update the forecast at every hour. also if you are already using this you'll need to get pyzt. as always if you have any issues I'll do my best to help but I don't think I can do much.
 Please read the entire README first.
+Also again if you find a ICAO code that I don't have let me know so I can add it for others.

 hmm there seems to be an issue with mine that it'll crash after running for about a week straight. a simple reboot fixes it, but I cant tell if its just mine or everyone. so can you let me know if it happens to you?